Chain smoking: Causes

 Many people chain-smoke when drinking alcoholic beverages, because alcohol potentiates nicotinic acetylcholine receptors, leading to re-sensitization, hence inducing a craving.

 The extent to which chain smoking is driven by nicotine dependence has been studied.
 It does not seem that the amount of nicotine delivered is a significant factor, as the puff volume correlates poorly with the frequency of cigarette consumption.

 Clinical use

 Chain smoking is given as an example of excessive addictive behavior in the Diagnostic and Statistical Manual of Mental Disorders.
 It may be used as a form of aversion therapy for smokers who are unused to such heavy smoking, inducing them to give up altogether.

 Ventilation

 Heating, ventilating, and air conditioning (HVAC) professionals claim that an airflow of about 30 cubic meters per minute per smoker is required to maintain satisfactory air quality when the smokers are chain smoking.
-However, research confirms that current HVAC systems, while important for general air quality, cannot control exposure to secondhand smoke.
+As of 2006, research confirms that HVAC systems, while important for general air quality, cannot control exposure to secondhand smoke.